muftaye/CollaborativeFiltering/03_writeup/writeup.md

  9. BioShock Infinite
  10. Mount & Blade Warband

-As you can see, our highest recommendation is indeed Grand Theft Auto V and by intuition, the other recommended games are similar when it comes to action and shooting categorical games.
+As you can see, Grand Theft Auto V is a top recommendation for the customer and by intuition, the other recommended games are similar when it comes to action and shooting categories.
 This worked really well with this customer as compared to some of the other customers because this customer in particular has played many games and so we were able to determine their behavior well.
 Some of the other users where the accuracy of recommendations was not as good was because they did not play many games and the behavior was harder for the model to determine.
-This in real-life is not entirely bad, because we would expect to see the more active users to get better recommendations and more likely to lead to sales.
+This in real-life is not entirely bad, because we would expect to see the more active users to get better recommendations and more likely lead to sales.

 ### Going Forward

 We should be able to use what we learned here to better expand on our models and recommendation techniques for the final project.
 We have implicit data of games purchased which can be brought into the picture and also help where we had large range in ratings (hours played) which could have impacted the recommendations.
 We did not use any side information which might help as well if we tried to pull some information on these games which can also help determine right factored spaces.
 Potentially creating our own Matrix Factorization algorithm for this particular dataset may also prove to work better given certain tweaks.
 Lastly, reviewing how the sample we used here as compared to other methods of sampling could show us something we did not notice.

-## Case Study Conclusion:
+### Case Study Conclusion:

 The study results clearly show that due to the sparse nature of our data, the second method to take a matrix factorization of the dataset is better at providing predictions with improvable accuracy measures.
 The sparsity essentially cause the neighborhood method to provide few testable results since the few recommendations that it does provide may not be in the test or validation set.
 While larger datasets may help the neighborhood method provide better recommendations, the running time of it is slow enough that it might not be worthwhile in production.
 Going forward, it might be more worthwhile for Nvidia to explore methods to decrease the dimensionality of our datasets.

 It might be worthwhile to mention that our data was significantly limited.
 Due to the 3 column nature of the data, what we can accomplish is limited.
 It would be interesting to see how our current methods would fare if we enhance them with more data such as ratings, comments, and game popularity.

 Our recommendation is to continue to develop recommendation methods before productionizing them.
 Our work show promise but could be improved.
 We need to watch out for how our algorithm scales, whether they can be efficiently tuned (hyperparameter wise) as our dataset gets larger, whether we can enhance our dataset with additional columns, and whether the recommendations are ultimately good.
 Potentially, we can implement our recommendation for seasoned players with more games and data under them.
 These alpha testers would establish good baselines before any global deployment of our methods.